DanielxDante/restaurant-conundrum/README.md

 ## Classification Models Used
 ---
 - Logistic Regression
-- K-Nearest Neighbours
+- K-Nearest Neighbours Classifier
 - Random Forest
-- XGBoost Classification
+- XGBoost Classifier

 ## Conclusion
 ---
 -

 ## What did we learn from this project?
 ---
 - Using gmaps API for Geographical Analysis
 - Natural Language Processing Techniques using NLTK, SkLearn's TFIDFVectorizer and Open Source Library Pattern
 - Handling imbalanced datasets using resampling methods
 - Logistic Regression, KNNeighbours, RandomForest Classification methods using sklearn
 - XGBoost Classification API Usage
 - Handling small datasets using Cross Validation Techniques
 - Concepts about ROC-AUC, and Classification Report (Precision, Recall and F1 Score)